Meet the Employment Training Specialists

 Holly Nichols is a certified Employment Training Specialist and Global Career Development Facilitator with 29 years of experience in the education field.
 Prior to joining the Worksite-Based Learning (WBL) team, Holly worked in the Electromechanical and HVAC programs at the Kent Career & Technical Center (KCTC) and in the Manufacturing programs at KTC and Kent Occupational High School.
-She acquired associate degrees from both Grand Rapids Community College and Ferris State University, and has a diverse background of job experiences in the private sector.
+She acquired degrees from both Grand Rapids Community College and Ferris State University, and has a diverse background of job experiences in the private sector.
 Holly covers the Region 3 area, providing support to the WBL students who attend the high schools located within Wyoming, Grandville, and Byron Center.
-She enjoys watching the students “blossom”, and feels fortunate to be able to work with a staff that puts students first.
+She enjoys working one-on-one with the students on her case loads, and watching them “blossom” as they learn and master new skills.
+She feels fortunate to be part of a staff that puts students first.

 Brenda Brower - Region 4